octaviotron/zimbra/README.md

 Change "**101**" for the VM ID in proxmox and **/dev/sdX** (rememeber to put the right one here) for the SAN/NAS device you want to link to VMs.

-**NOTE:** it is needed to have the storage device BEFORE nodes are active.
+**NOTE:** it is needed to have this storage device enabled BEFORE nodes are active.
 Ensure to have it available in VMs when you boot them.

 ## MBOX Cluster Virtual Machines OS Preparation